 For order updates and tracking, see your account here.
 For production and delivery timescales, please see here.

 Ordering online via our website is the simplest and fastest method, or you can contact our call centre team for assistance on 03303 801 190 (9.00am - 17.30 GMT, Monday to Friday).
 If you are local to Westgate on Sea, Kent, UK, you can pop in to our optical store where our advisers will be happy to assist you.
-Payments are handled securely by WorldPay where we accept all major credit/debit cards, we also offer PayPal payments.
+We accept all major credit/debit cards, Apple Pay, Google Pay, and PayPal.
+We also accept cheque payments drawn on a UK bank account.
+All online transactions are processed through our payment provider, Checkout.com.
+SelectSpecs do not see, or store any credit or debit card details.

 The cost of your glasses will depend on the frame selected, your required vision type (ie, Single Vision or Multifocal), your prescription, your chosen lens index, and any additional sun lens option that may be required.
 Our glasses start from as little as £6 including lenses and coatings - available for Single Vision prescriptions with SPH +/-6.00 & CYL +/-2.00 powers.
 Higher prescriptions may require thinner lenses at an additional cost.